thelivedrawingproject/thelivedrawingproject.github.io/src/pages/2020-09-18-culture-night/index.md

 The whole event was livestreamed on social medias to let people participate from home.

-_We operated the Dublin part of this event entirely remotely._
+_We operated the Dublin part of this event remotely from France._

 #### Partners